datastax/ruby-driver/README.md

 # Requirements

 Cassandra 1.2 or later with the native transport protocol turned on and a modern Ruby.
-It's tested continuously in Travis with Ruby 1.9.3, 2.0.0, and JRuby 1.7.x stable and head.
+It's tested continuously in Travis with Ruby 1.9.3, 2.0, JRuby 1.7 and Rubinius 2.0.

 # Installation